matthew-gigl-db/synthea-on-dbx/README.md

 The first release of this workflow generates between 1 and 1000 patient records in a collection of 18 CSV files that are saved in the output/csv subfolder of the volume.
 The patient records are all from the default geographic location: Boston, MA.
 Synthea is capable of taking several options including different file output types such comprehensive HL7 FHIR.
 Setting additional parameters will generate patients in different geographic locations.

-The notebook `notebooks/00-setup-notebooks/0.3-synthea-configuration` is capable of taking several Databricks Widget inputs to control the execution of the Synthea JAR but the workflow has not been set up yet to accpet this additional values.
-Adjusting the defaults used in the notebook manually in your cloned copy of this repo will allow for setting other runtime settings.
-Future releases of this repo will continue the additional options required in the **synthea-on-databricks** notebook.
+The notebook `notebooks/00-setup-notebooks/0.3-synthea-configuration` is capable of taking several Databricks Widget inputs and is responsible for writing the configuration file based on those inputs.
+Despite having those options the workflow has not been set up to accpet these additional values yet.
+Future releases of this repo will add the additional options required in the **synthea-on-databricks** notebook to execute the workflow and provide more control over the configuration file creation.